£0.00

 2. Aesthetics

-While both terms encapsulate aesthetic elements, Attire uses traditional aesthetics with roots in formal or cultural settings.
+While both terms encapsulate aesthetic elements, attire uses traditional aesthetics with roots in formal or cultural settings.

 On the other hand, an outfit comprises aesthetic elements and motifs belonging to certain subcultures.